Skip to Content

 Florida Sobriety Checkpoints & Roadblocks

 At least once in every driver’s lifetime, they will come into contact with a DUI checkpoint.
 These sobriety roadblocks, placed at random points on main roads, screen drivers for drunk driving.
-Throughout just one of these checkpoints, many arrests are made for DUI based on field sobriety tests conducted.
+Law enforcement uses these checkpoints to conduct field sobriety tests and make DUI arrests.

 What to Expect During a DUI Checkpoint